adamlazz/rsink/README.md

 * There are space characters between the tokens in each line.
 * There must be a new line at the end of the `config` file.

-## prefs file
+## Profiles

+The `profiles/` directory contains files that separate the

-The `prefs` file is a list of the options that rsync uses.
+Each profile file contains a list of options that rsync uses.
+For example, the `sink` profile uses rsync archive mode (`-a`) and lists the following options:

 ```
+progress
 a
+ignore-existing
 E
-ignore-existing
-delete-excluded

 ```

-## crontab
+## Automation

-The crontab schedules jobs to be run automatically.
+`crontab` schedules jobs to be run automatically.
 To add `rsink.sh` to crontab, run `crontab -e` in a terminal.
 Add this line to the file:

 ```
 1 2 3 4 5 ~/.rsink/rsink.sh